Xtendify/Simple-Calendar/readme.txt

 8. Attach a calendar to a post or page

 == Changelog ==

+= 3.5.2 =
+* Dev: Make compatible with WordPress v6.8.1.
+* Dev: Added notice to update PHP version if version is less then 8.1.

 = 3.5.1 =
 * Fix: Event were not showing on page with shortcode when using OAuth via Xtendify.